 As with any of the world's cities, life in Abu Dhabi is a mix of swings and roundabouts, peaks and troughs, ups and downs.
-In the end though, the pros to living in and relocating to Abu Dhabi far outweigh the cons.
+In the end though, the pros of expat life in Abu Dhabi far outweigh the cons.

 Relocation to any destination has its disadvantages and advantages, and expats will find that Abu Dhabi is no different.
-The better prepared a person is for the less appealing aspects of life abroad, the more successfully they’ll be able to adapt.
-The good news is that Abu Dhabi is one of the expat destinations where the good outweighs the bad.
+The better prepared a person is for the less appealing aspects of life abroad, the more successfully they’ll be able to adapt, and the more they'll enjoy the positives.

 Culture in Abu Dhabi

 Abu Dhabi is home to a hodgepodge of different nationalities, each contributing to the jumble of languages and dress, not to mention food and cultures.
 Navigating the mix and mayhem can be one of the best things about living in the capital of the United Arab Emirates, as one can only learn and grow amid so many influences.

 - CON: A mix of cultures

 With all those nationalities and different languages, comes communication problems and culture shock.
 A relaxed attitude, willingness to learn and empathy will equip an expat for life in Abu Dhabi.